OleksiiKalinin/KalinaServer/README.md

 Server for Soc.Net.
 "Kalina"

-Based on ExpressJS, MongoDB.
+Based on ExpressJS, MongoDB, NodeJS.
 Also PusherJS to make this network realtime.

 Link: https://kalinaserver.herokuapp.com/
-Is ok if you see "Hello world!"